asyncapi/community/docs/onboarding-guide/prerequisite-knowledge.md

 ## Markdown syntax and `mermaid.js` diagrams
 AsyncAPI's docs are written in [Markdown syntax](https://www.markdownguide.org/basic-syntax/).

-Our diagrams are also written with [markdown syntax](https://mermaid.live/) thanks to the [mermaid.js](https://mermaid.js.org/) dependency.
+Our diagrams are created with [Mermaid markdown syntax](https://mermaid.live/) thanks to the [mermaid.js](https://mermaid.js.org/) dependency.

 ## Familiarity with the open-source ecosystem